'FASD Informed' Clinic of Therapeutic Professionals

 FASD Informed™ Therapeutic Professional Stage 3:

-Understanding the needs of carers & parents, considering the long term impact of vicarious trauma, grief, CPTSD, Child to Parent Violence and Abuse; safeguarding, fluctuating capacity, planning.
+Needs of carers & parents; the long term impact of vicarious trauma, grief, CPTSD, Child to Parent Violence and Abuse; safeguarding, fluctuating and environmental capacity, planning.

 FASD Informed™ Therapeutic Professional Stage 4: